-There are 3 basic types of Heaters for Intermediate Bulk Containers:
+There are 3 basic types of Intermediate Bulk Container Heaters:

 - Fabric Heating Jackets which wrap around the Intermediate Bulk Containers